Vasanthadwara/Text-Annotation-Pipeline/README.md

 For each text:

-* If all high-confidence annotators agree → include the sample
+* If all high-confidence annotators agree → include the sample and Write agreed samples to clean_training_dataset.jsonl in JSONL format
 * If labels conflict → log the text to `disagreements.log`

 ### **(d) Output Generation (JSONL)**